Old Kingdom of Egypt: Art

 The most defining feature of ancient Egyptian art is its function, as that was the entire purpose of creation.
 Art was not made for enjoyment in the strictest sense, but rather served a role of some kind in Egyptian religion and ideology.
 This fact manifests itself in the artistic style, even as it evolved over the dynasties.
 The three primary principles of that style, frontality, composite composition, and hierarchy scale, illustrate this quite well.
 These characteristics, initiated in the Early Dynastic Period and solidified during the Old Kingdom, persisted with some adaptability throughout the entirety of ancient Egyptian history as the foundation of its art.

 False door from the Tomb of Metjetji. ca. 2353–2323 BC, Dynasty 5–6, Old Kingdom.
 Tomb of Metjetji at Saqqara.

-Frontality, the first principle, indicates that art was viewed directly from the front.
+Frontality, the first principle, indicates that art was watched directly from the front.
 One was meant to approach a piece as they would a living individual, for it was meant to be a place of manifestation.
 The act of interaction would bring forth the divine entity represented in the art.
 It was therefore imperative that whoever was represented be as identifiable as possible.
 The guidelines developed in the Old Kingdom and the later grid system developed in the Middle Kingdom ensured that art was axial, symmetrical, proportional, and most importantly reproducible and therefore recognizable.
 Composite composition, the second principle, also contributes to the goal of identification.
 Multiple perspectives were used in order to ensure that the onlooker could determine precisely what they saw.

 Though Egyptian art almost always includes descriptive text, literacy rates were not high, so the art gave another method for communicating the same information.
 One of the best examples of composite composition is the human form.
 In most two-dimensional relief, the head, legs, and feet are seen in profile, while the torso faces directly front.
 Another common example is an aerial view of a building or location.
 The third principle, the hierarchy of scale, illustrates relative importance in society.
 The larger the figure, the more important the individual.
 The king is usually the largest, aside from deities.
 The similarity in size equated to similarity in position.
 However, this is not to say that physical differences were not shown as well.
 Women, for example, are usually shown as smaller than men.
 Children retain adult features and proportions but are substantially smaller in size.